josephogiolu/bookstore/README.md

 1 Kindly ensure jdk 21 is installed

-2 Ensure Docker is install
+2 Ensure Docker is installed

-3 We have the assunption you would be running it on linux or a mac ox
+3 We have the assumption you would be running it on linux or a mac ox

 Installation